mlanser/f451-epaper/README.md

 ## Install

-This module is not (yet) available on PyPi. however, you can still use `pip` to install the module directly from Github (see below).
+This module is not (yet) available on PyPi.
+However, you can still use `pip` to install the module directly from GitHub (see below).

 ### Dependencies